CoinFabrik/xlink-docs/developers/contracts/xlink-staking.md

 ### Getters

-These functions are getters to revieve all the [storage](#storage) variables and values withing each map.
-For maps, note that for validators it throws if the principal is not a key within `validators-regitry`, while in the token maps they return a default value.
+Getter functions to retrieve all the [storage](#storage) variables and values within each map.
+For maps related to validators, an error is thrown if the principal is not present as a key within the [`validators-regitry`](#validators-registry).
+In contrast, for token maps, a default value is returned if the principal is not found.

 #### Variables